 More peach recipes you might like:

-These Peach Muffins are moist, tender and so easy to make in just one bowl.
+These Peach Muffins are moist, tender made with wholesome gluten-free ingredients in just one bowl.
 They're full of sweet fresh peaches and make the perfect healthy breakfast or kid-friendly snack!
+Freezer-friendly, gluten-free, paleo and includes low carb and keto-friendly sweetener options.

 - 2 cups super fine almond flour